Dr. Dawn M. Adams is a Nurse practitioner two-term elected Delegate for the 68th District.

-Dr. Dawn M. Adams is serving her first term in the Virginia House of Delegates representing District 68 (City of Richmond, Henrico, and Chesterfield).
+Dr. Dawn M. Adams is serving her second term in the Virginia House of Delegates representing District 68 (City of Richmond, Henrico, and Chesterfield).

 Prior to serving as Delegate, Dawn has dedicated her career to serving her community, solving problems, and improving lives.
-For more than 20 years, Dawn has lived and worked in Richmond as a registered nurse, nurse practitioner, access to care researcher, health advocate and most recently, she served as the Director for the Office of Integrated Health for the Commonwealth of Virginia’s Department of Behavioral Health and Developmental Services (DBHDS).
+For more than 20 years, Dawn has lived and worked in Richmond as a registered nurse, nurse practitioner, access to care researcher, and health advocate.

 Dawn grew up in a home dedicated to public service.
 At a young age, Dawn learned the importance of community with her mother working a registered nurse and her father serving as a Captain in the US Coast Guard and working as a Search & Rescue pilot.
 At age 17, Dawn left for college, and has since received degrees from four Virginia public universities.
 She has an unparalleled work ethic, often working more than one job, or working and attending school at the same time.
 Since becoming a nurse practitioner, she has been a pioneer in every role and job she’s held.